Man arrested after stealing $4,500 ring from store in Lancaster city

 A detective who continued with the investigation determined that the Nissan Versa was owned by Enterprise EAN Holdings.
 The vehicle had been stolen earlier on Sept.
 9 from an Enterprise location in Cherry Hill, NJ, according to authorities.

-The detective contacted Investigators in Camden County, NJ regarding the suspect and vehicle.
+The detective contacted investigators in Camden County, NJ regarding the suspect and vehicle.
 Officials say through a collaborative effort, the suspect was identified as Reginald Ford.
 The detective was informed that Ford had been taken into custody for an unrelated incident in Camden, NJ.

 Ford is charged with robbery, retail theft and receiving stolen property, according to court documents.